‘Very upsetting’: ICE deportation policy upends students’ plans

-ICE announced yesterday it would deport international college students if they do not take in-person classes this fall, despite many universities only offering online courses due to the coronavirus pandemic.
+ICE announced Monday that it would deport international college students if they do not take in-person classes this fall, despite many universities only offering online courses due to the coronavirus pandemic.

 “Being forced to go back would be a disadvantage,” Karatekin said.
 “This is very upsetting for a lot of international students.”